Complete Guide to Trekking in Andaman and Nicobar Islands

 Best Time to Visit: 7 am to 5 pm, with last entry at 4 pm.
 All year round except monsoons.

-3. Havelock to Elephant Beach Trek
+3. Havelock to Elephant Beach Trekking Trail

 Distance: 1.5 km